 Who We Are

-GLSEN Omaha is a Chapter of the Gay, Lesbian and Straight Education Network.
-The mission of GLSEN Omaha is to assure that each member of every school community is valued and respected regardless of sexual orientation or gender identity/expression.
+GLSEN Omaha is the Omaha, Nebraska based chapter of GLSEN, Inc. The mission of GLSEN Omaha is to assure that each member of every school community is valued and respected regardless of sexual orientation, gender identity, and/or gender expression.

-We primarily serve the Omaha metropolitan area, including Council Bluffs, IA but provide services across Nebraska.
+We primarily serve the greater Omaha metropolitan area, including Council Bluffs, IA but provide services across Nebraska.

 We strive to protect students from bullying and harassment, to advance comprehensive safe schools laws and policies, to empower principals to make their schools safer, and to build the skills of educators to teach respect for all people.
 We work closely with the national staff of GLSEN to implement programs and affect positive change in school communities.